swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

     /// Priority for maintenance or cleanup tasks. case background

+    case unspecified
   }

+  /// Returns the `current` task's priority.
+  ///
+  /// If no current `Task` is available, returns `Priority.unspecified`.
+  ///
+  /// - SeeAlso: `Task.Priority`
+  /// - SeeAlso: `Task.priority`
-  /// Determine the priority of the currently-executing task. static var currentPriority: Priority { ... }
+  static var currentPriority: Priority { ... }

-  /// Determine the priority of the currently-executing task. var priority: Priority { ... }
 }
 ```

 The `priority` operation queries the priority of the task.

-Task priorities are set on task creation (e.g., `detach` or `TaskGroup.spawn`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.
+Task priorities are set on task creation (e.g., `detach` or `TaskGroup.async`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

 The `currentPriority` operation queries the priority of the currently-executing task.
-Task priorities are set on task creation (e.g., `detach` or `TaskGroup.spawn`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.
+Task priorities are set on task creation (e.g., `detach` or `TaskGroup.async`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

 #### Task handles